foundry3/code-challenge-sundays/README.md

 Notes:
 1. You can choose whichever date adapater you like
 2. Don't worry about styling, just use the default material one provided
+3. Extra marks if you use a Reactive Form and watch for the value changes using a RxJS stream.

 ## Timeframe